berkbavas/QtHexagonalMenu/README.md

 # Qt Hexagonal Menu

-A hexagonal menu tree in Qt Framework.
+A hexagonal menu in Qt Framework.

 ## Build